-REQUEST FOR APPOINTMENT he following findings and determinations are ma .
-There is a clear and convincing need to appo indicate proposed limits of the warrant): [501.603-3(b)(1)(ii)] The nominee contracting officer is: .
-The nominee contracting officer will occupy execution of procurement contracts and/or n The nominee's attached Personal Qualifications nodifications, sales agreements, or leases: • ining meet the established GSA minimum ience requirements and requires scheduling qualifications for training and experience, .
-The nominee's knowledge of the Federal Acq Executive Orders, and regulations affecting p appointment. • .
-The nominee's business acumen, judgment, ch aracter, reputation, and ethics are found.
-7. The nominee is well qualified for the appoint SUPERVISOR'S SIGNATURE TYPED NAME AND TITLE CONTRACTING ACTIVITY DATE WARRANT BOARD MEMBERS TYPED NAME AND TITLE SIGNATURES ACTION DATE CONCUR DISAPPROVE · CONCUR DISAPPROVE ☐ CONCUR ☐ DISAPPROVE
+REQUEST FOR APPOINTMENT he following findings and determinations are made under the applicable laws and regulations: .
+There is a clear and convincing need to appoint indicate proposed limits of the warrant): nt a contracting officer for the following reasons (quantify where pract icable and [501.603-3(b)(1)(ii)] .
+The nominee contracting officer is: .
+The nominee contracting officer will occupy to execution of procurement contracts and/or m The nominee's attached Personal Qualifications. odifications, sales agreements, or leases: ag and ning meet the established GSA minimum ence requirements and requires scheduling • experience, .
+The nominee's knowledge of the Federal Acqu Executive Orders, and regulations affecting pr appointment. .
+The nominee's business acumen, judgment, cha aracter, reputation, and ethics are found. .
+The nominee is well qualified for the appointm UPERVISOR'S SIGNATURE TYPED NAME AND TITLE CONTRACTING ACTIVITY DATE WARRANT BOARD MEMBERS TYPED NAME AND TITLE SIGNATURES ACTION DATE CONCUR DISAPPROVE · CONCUR DISAPPROVE CONCUR DISAPPROVE